jha-captech/Go-Application-Examples/Examples/API/App-Package/README.md

   into more complex architectures as requirements grow.
 - As a general rule, the App Package architecture is the simplest architecture that should be used for production code, balancing maintainability and minimalism.
+- This example is missing some components present in other architecture examples in this repo (caching, otel, etc).
+This is intentional.
+Since the app-architecture design is designed to be fairly simple, it wouldn't make sense to have all the bells and whistles in an example application.

 ### Example Applications